-ANCER Cancer is the second-leading cause of death among all diseases, both nationally and in Georgia.
-Some specific types of cancer are on the rise, but a review of all ages and all cancers reveal Grady County's incidence rate between 2014-2018 (431.5) is lower than both Georgia and the national rate, despite the fact that Grady County's rate slightly rose from the last CHNA.
-When comparing cancer death rates, African-Americans had higher rates than both Georgia and the nation, regardless of gender.
-Non-Hispanic White females had a lower death rate from 2014-2018 than the Georgia average, 125.5 to 133.3, comparatively.
-CANCER INCIDENCE SNAPSHOT: 2014-2018 All Cancer Sites, All Ages, All Races, Both Sexes.
+Cancer is the second-leading cause of death among all diseases, both nationally and in Georgia.
+Some specific types of cancer are on the rise, but a review of all ages and all cancers reveal Brooks County's incidence rate between 2014-2018 (474.3) is higher than Georgia's rate, which is higher than the national rate.
+Also, Brooks County's rate slightly rose from the last CHNA.
+When comparing cancer death rates, African-Americans had higher rates for both males and females, regardless of gender.

+CANCER INCIDENCE SNAPSHOT: 2014-2018

+All Cancer Sites, All Ages, All Races, Both Sexes.
 Source: State Cancer Profiles, National Cancer Institute, CDC